decentralized-identity/presentation-exchange/spec/spec.md

                   }
                   ```
                 - `not-in-set` - Use the `enum` descriptor with the `not`
                   operator.
-For example, to request proof that an attribute is not
+For example, to request proof that an attribute is
-                  contained in the set of primary colors:
+                  not contained in the set of primary colors, use the following
+                  as the value of the `filter` object:
                   ```json
                   {
                     "not": {